davenicholson-xyz/wallheaven/README.md

 `wallheaven -t` to get a random wallpaper from the toplist.
 Pass a range option to search time range `--range 1w` will search the toplist for the past week.

 `wallheaven --hot` will get wallpapers from the hottest wallpapers list.

 ---

+### Usage on Windows

+Setting the wallpaper on Windows currently requires some scripts to be installed.
+Save `setwallpaper.ps1` and `setwallpaper.bat` from [here](/examples) somewhere on your computer that is in your [system PATH](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/).
+Then make sure your config file includes `post_script="setwallpaper.bat"`.
+Now wallheaven and the wallheaven daemon can set the wallpaper directly.

+---